chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 );
 COMMENT ON TABLE stk_some_table IS 'Table that contains some data';
 ```

+## Template Table

+The `stk_table_template` table holds the example or base template for creating new tables.
+Organizations can change the definition of this table as they deem appropriate.

+- No records should be created in these template tables.
+- You can create additional templates by simply adding a suffix.
+For example:
+  - `stk_table_template_trx` for creating transaction tables.
+  - `stk_table_template_trl` for creating translation tables.
+- If you ask for a new table it will create the table in the image of the requested template and it will revert to the `stk_table_template` table if no template is specified.

 ## Scalability Considerations

 We consider the following topics when scaling PostgreSQL from just a couple of users through thousands of users.